Ginger Shot Recipe

 - Ginger.
 Fresh ginger root will give the ginger shots a potent, almost spicy flavor.
-If you can’t handle the strong flavor, use ground ginger instead.
+Peel and chop them before adding to the blender.

 - Orange and lime juice.
 Freshly squeezed, if possible.
-You can also peel the citrus and throw the fruit into the blender for a more intense citrus flavor.
+I sometimes also peel the citrus and throw the fruit into the blender for a more intense citrus flavor (but not everyone likes this).

 - Coconut water.
-Coconut water is refreshing, hydrating, sweet, and packed with nutrients.
-Here, it thins the consistency and tones down the more potent flavors.
+Refreshing, hydrating, and sweet.
+I like to use a little bit to thin the consistency and add a little more sweetness.
 Feel free to use plain water instead if you want.

 - Turmeric.
 Optional, but adds an extra layer of nutrition.